Disney’s Swan and Dolphin Restaurants Guide

 Don’t forget to plan a few character meetings for your trip if you’re into characters.
 The Disney World Characters list is a great place to get started.

-In the comments: Do you have a favorite restaurant at the Swan and Dolphin?
+Do you have a favorite restaurant at Disney’s Swan and Dolphin?
 Do any of these restaurants sound appealing?